nautobot/nautobot-app-golden-config/docs/user/app_overview.md

 - Multiple individuals independently making changes
 - Mergers and acquisitions

 Thankfully, this issue can be addressed without making any changes on your devices.
 You might ask, “How do I do that?”
-That is where the Golden Configuration plugin for Nautobot comes in.
-The Golden Configuration plugin is comprised of four components:
+That is where the Golden Configuration app for Nautobot comes in.
+The Golden Configuration app is comprised of four components:

 - Configuration Backup
 - Source of Truth Aggregation